IntersectMBO/cardano-node/doc/reference/shelley-genesis.md

 Available options:
   --tx-in TX-IN            The input transaction as TxId#TxIx where TxId is the
                            transaction hash and TxIx is the index.
-  --tx-out TX-OUT          The ouput transaction as Address+Lovelace where
+  --tx-out TX-OUT          The output transaction as Address+Lovelace where
                            Address is the Bech32-encoded address followed by the amount in Lovelace.
   --ttl SLOT               Time to live (in slots).